LuxinZhang902/Durin/GETTING_STARTED.md

-# 🚀 Getting Started with FinShield AI
+# 🚀 Getting Started with Durin

 **Welcome!** This guide will get you from zero to demo in **5 minutes**.